sikopet/blog/posts/splunk.md

 * field - searchable name/value pair in event data

-As events are stored by time, times is *always* the most efficient filter.
+As events are stored by time, time is *always* the most efficient filter.
 After time, the most powerful keywords are `host`, `source`, `sourcetype`.
 The more you tell Splunk, the better the chance for good results.

 Resources